kwaldenphd/pandas-machine-learning-intro/README.md

 Q7: Using the air quality data or another dataset, write code that generates a new column based on an existing column(s).
 Include code + comments.

-Q8: In your own words, provide a description for .concat() and .merge().
-What do these functions do?
-How are they different?

-Q9: Write sample code for both functions.
-Include code + comments.

-Q10: Describe in your own words the core components of a matplotlib figure.
+Q8: Describe in your own words the core components of a matplotlib figure.
 What is the general sequence of steps involved in generating a matplotlib figure?